Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Conclusions

-The solution of the general nonlinear programming problem subject to equality constraints is obtained by Newton's method in optimization, starting from the initial vector $\B{x}^{(0)}$, provided by the closed-form solution of the ``Null space'' approach to solve quadratic programming problems.
-This is done by expanding the nonlinear objective function to the second order.
-No numerical validation tests have been provided for the nonlinear programming problem.
-However, we include convergence analysis of the proposed approach to solve the nonlinear programming problem using the \TFC, giving the estimated bounds on the number of iterations for the quadratic convergence.
-This analysis provides the termination criterion, the rate of convergence as in the inequality (\ref{convergence}), and an upper bound on the total number of iterations required to attain a given accuracy as in the inequality (\ref{iterations}).
+The solution of \textit{nonlinear programming} (NLP) problem subject to linear equality constraints is obtained by Newton's method combining with elimination scheme in the spirit of TFC.
+The starting point is a feasible initial vector $\B{x}^{(0)}$, which is a closed-form solution of the linear equality constraints.
+The nonlinear objective function is expanded into second order.
+We provide convergence analysis of the proposed approach to solve the NLP problem using the TFC.
+This analysis gives the termination criterion, quadratic convergence rate (\ref{convergence}), and an upper bound (\ref{iterations}) on the total number of iterations required to attain a given accuracy.
+A numerical validation test has been presented for this NLP problem.

-Linear inequality constraints can be accommodated by using an external combinatorial algorithm.
-However, a recent developed approach that does not use any combinatorial algorithm is showing promising results.
-This approach will complete the initial study presented in this paper.

 \textbf{Acknowledgements.}